 Just like an air handler can work with an AC system, an air handler works in tandem with your heat pump.
 Heat pumps are used to heat and cool you home by transferring heat, rather than creating it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Here’s what you need to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s feasible that you won’t need one.
-However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will probably be a part of your home’s HVAC system.
+However, if you’re looking for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

 Air handlers and furnaces are usually mutually exclusive.
 If you have a furnace you won't need to worry about an air handler.
-Air handlers tend to be used with heat pumps and help manage air flow throughout the building.
+Air handlers tend to be paired up with heat pumps and help manage air flow throughout the building.
 Some models also provide backup heating and cooling components to help out the heat pump.
 A furnace works a little differently.
-Instead of an air handler, furnaces have included blowers that move the hot air into your ductwork and disperse into your home.
+Instead of an air handler, furnaces have included blowers that move the warmed air into your ductwork and disperse into your home.
 Since furnaces have combustion chambers and burn fuel to make heat, they don't have some of the parts you'll find in a typical air handler.

 Air conditioners contain the condenser and are traditionally situated outside the home.
 One of the most common misunderstandings about air conditioners is that they cool the existing air in your home.
 Air conditioners actually take heat from inside your home through a number of components in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.